-- The date which is 60 days after the date on which the overpayment was identified; - A maximum of six years from overpayment receipt, generally known as the Lookback Period; - The date any corresponding cost report is due; or - In accordance with contractual obligations.
+- The date which is 60 days after the date on which the overpayment was identified or in a timely manner after a good faith thorough investigation; - A maximum of six years from overpayment receipt, generally known as the Lookback Period; - The date any corresponding cost report is due; or - In accordance with contractual obligations.

-Overpayments must be reported and returned only if a person identifies the overpayment within six years of the date the overpayment was received, or in accordance the contractual obligations.
+Overpayments must be reported and returned only if a person identifies the overpayment within six years of the date the overpayment was received, or in accordance with contractual obligations.